 - All team members participate in correctly and clearly answering questions

-Rejudging is automatic and is permissible only if all three of the following conditions apply:
+Rejudging is automatic if all three of the following conditions apply:

 (1) the judges' final ratings are in different categories (Superior, Excellent, Good, or Satisfactory);

 (2) the average of the judges' scores is in the lower category; and